Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 ```

 to get a list of available events.
-Analyze one or more events by using specifying one or more events, seperated by comma:
+Analyze one or more events by using specifying one or more events, separated by comma:

 ```bash
 marie@<compute> nvprof --events <event_1>[,<event_2>[,...]] ./application [options]